The Wine Alchemy Privacy Policy

 Google Analytics is a third-party service based in the USA.
 It collects internet log information and details of website visitor behaviour, such as the number of website visitors.
 All information is processed anonymously, which does not identify anyone.
 Neither Wine Alchemy nor Google Analytics tries to find the identities of those browsing the website.
 Google Analytics operates Standard Contractual Clauses, as shown here.

 Your personal information is never sold.
 The transfer of anonymised Personal Data for data processing is to Google Analytics and WordPress, as described above.
 These third-party data processors are outside the UK and the EU.
-Notwithstanding this, Wine Alchemy must disclose or share your information to comply with legal obligations.
+Notwithstanding this, Wine Alchemy must disclose or share information to comply with any legal obligations.

 8) Your Rights